Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 *With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature*

+**Project:** API Webserver Project (T2A2)

+This project involved planning and building a fully functional back end recipe web API server, with functionality that allowed the ability to create, read, update and delete recipe data in a relational database.
+For this project I was required to develop a software development plan and design a relational database using an entity relationship diagram (ERD).
+Moreover, I was required to develop the web API server using the python programming language and the PostgreSQL Relational Database Management System along with additional libraries and frameworks like Flask and SQLAlchemy.
+The effectiveness of my knowledge and skills in relation to the project are discussed further below.

+In general, my knowledge and skills were mostly effective in relation to designing and creating a fully functional web API server; however, I could improve in several areas for similar projects in the future.
+For example:

+- Software development plan: I used Trello to plan and track and the implementation of the project.
+I had already used Trello for previous projects, so I had knowledge and skills in planning software projects.
+However, for future projects I could use the Trello cards more effectively by using more cards to detail the plan in more specific detail.

+- Design a relational database: I was able to design a mostly normalised relational database.
+I knew how to design the database using an ERD and I understood the concept of relationships between entities.
+I knew I needed to remove duplication from the design.
+However, I did not remove all cases of duplication on one of the linking tables and therefore, I need to ensure future relational database designs are fully normalised to ensure data duplication is removed from the system.

+- Coding the API: Developing the recipe API required knowledge and skills pertaining to several python libraries as well as the Flask back end framework.
+It also required understanding the model view controller (MVC) design pattern.
+My knowledge and skills were effective enough to create a working API that could accept GET, POST, UPDATE and DELETE requests.
+Using my existing skills I was able to create schemas that validated and santised data inputs and well as shaping data for display.
+I was also able to create basic database models using the SQLAlchemy Object Relational Mapper library.
+And I could build queries in the controllers to interact with the database.
+However, for simalar projects in the future I will need to develop more knowledge around the model methods for queries to ensure the database functions as intended under all circumstances.

 <hr>